sanjeevkumar761/one_touch_sap_deployment_on_azure/s4hana-infra-and-sw/deploytoazure.md

 System ID: S40
 Instance Number: 00
 Application Server: 10.0.0.7
 9\) Click Finish and click Logon
-10\) Now you can connect to S4HANA system by entering user details.
+10\) Now you can logon to S4HANA system by entering user details.

 ## Connect to HANA DB and confirm it is up and running:
 1\) SSH into jumpboxlinx VM with its Public IP address using Putty or other SSH tool